madiele/vod2pod-rss/README.md

 ## Known issues:

 - First time you ask for a feed it will take up to a minute or two for the request to go through, following request will be faster as the cache get build.
-- Youtube channel avatar is missing (https://github.com/madiele/vod2pod-rss/issues/26)
+- Youtube channel avatar is not present and results are limited to 15 when no youtube API key is set
-- Support for Playlist is limited and only the first 15 elements can be shown (https://github.com/madiele/vod2pod-rss/issues/43)

 # Usage